Significant-Gravitas/AutoGPT/README.md

 The Evals docs are here and very good: https://github.com/openai/evals/tree/main/docs

-The basic idea is this though:
+The basic idea is this:
 1. Use a completion function to point to the language model or in our case AutoGPT, the model you want to test.
 2. Register that completion function with the evals framework with a yaml in a `completion_fns` dir.
 3. Run the evals against the completion function.

-Then you can make more also, yaml defined evals and run them against the completion function as needed.
+Then you can make more yaml defined evals and run them against the completion function as needed.

 ### Completions Functions